 The Final DreamPort Advertisement

-The task for this project was to create a Trompe-l’œil advertisement for a figtional virtual reality company that is advertising pre orders for their new dreamer headset 2000.
-The goal was to share my own unique interpretation of depicting virtual reality
+For this project, I designed a Trompe-l’œil advertisement for a fictional virtual reality company launching pre-orders for the Dreamer Headset 2000.
+The goal was to share my own creative interpretation of virtual reality.

-Below I will highlight my design process of how I create a project start to finish.
+Below I outlined my design process from start to finish.

 Read the full research and brainstorming file